Two fatally stabbed by housemate ‘paranoid’ over Covid risk, court told

 Six 999 calls were made on the defendant’s phone before police arrived at the property, the court heard.

+He also claimed the two victims were trying to kill him and that he was hearing voices, the court was told.

+Mr Little said the claim of paranoid delusions or auditory hallucinations was “very much in dispute”.Though the attacks were “brutal and frenzied”, the prosecutor told jurors to assess the evidence dispassionately.

-Briceno Garcia has admitted manslaughter but denies two counts of murder and the trial continues.
+Briceno Garcia has admitted manslaughter but denies two counts of murder.
+The trial continues.

 Register for free to continue reading